AIBC staff can be reached at:

 Shawna Chilton CPHR

-Shawna is a Chartered Professional in Human Resources (CPHR).
-She is responsible for planning, organizing, directing and evaluating the operations and strategies of the human resources and administration departments.
-As head of HR, she leads the Human Resources Specialists and evaluates the implementation of all people-related matters, programs and initiatives.
-As head of Administration, she manages office operations and oversees the organization’s administrative systems and resources.
-Shawna also directs the strategy and development of the AIBC’s volunteer program.
-As part of the management team, Shawna assists the CEO in implementing initiatives originating from the Office of the CEO and AIBC Council including the implementation of strategic plan goals.
+Shawna is responsible for directing and evaluating the strategies and operations of the People (human resources) and Administration department.
+Shawna directs the strategy and development of the AIBC’s volunteer program and provides leadership to Communications staff.
+She manages office operations and oversees the organization’s administrative systems and resources, including overseeing managed IT services.
+As part of the management team, Shawna supports the CEO in implementing initiatives originating from the Office of the CEO and AIBC Council, including operationalizing strategic plan goals.

 Professional Conduct and Illegal Practice

-Legal Counsel; Director of Professional Conduct & Illegal Practice
+Legal Counsel; Director, Professional Conduct and Illegal Practice

-As Legal Counsel/Director of Professional Conduct & Illegal Practice, Greg works closely with the General Counsel/Deputy CEO and is a member of the management team.
-He serves as an organizational leader in matters of law, professional regulation, compliance, and governance.
-He provides a range of legal advice and solutions to the organization, and supports the General Counsel through the management of various internal and external legal functions.
-In addition, Greg is responsible for the day-to-day management of the PCIP department, including oversight of the team.
+As Legal Counsel/Director of Professional Conduct & Illegal Practice, Sabinder works closely with the General Counsel/Deputy CEO and is a member of the management team.
+Sabinder serves as an organizational leader in matters of law, professional regulation, compliance, and governance.
+Providing a range of legal advice and solutions to the organization, Sabinder supports the General Counsel through the management of various internal and external legal functions.
+In addition, Sabinder is responsible for the day-to-day management of the PCIP department, including oversight of the team.

 Meagan works for both the Professional Conduct and Illegal Practice department, and the Office of the CEO.
 In her Paralegal role, Meagan reports to the Legal Counsel/Director of Professional Conduct and Illegal Practice, and is responsible for managing conduct files through the disciplinary process, including Disciplinary Inquiry, Consensual Resolution, and Remedial Recommendation.
 Meagan also supports the activities of the Bylaw Review Committee, the Consensual Resolution Review Panel, and the Investigations Committee.
 Meagan is a member of the BC Paralegal Association.